Right to privacy: Are you protected when using your work phone? | CBC News

 These can include text messages, emails, photos and travel history.
 Certain software can also access a user's cloud-based data and reveal their internet search history, deleted content and social media activity.

-Starting Feb.1, a parliamentary committee will be looking into the federal department's use of these instruments.
+A parliamentary committee will be looking into the federal department's use of these instruments starting Thursday.

 The right to privacy